 vii.
 Tampering with, misuse of, or damage to University provided Ethernet or Wi-Fi equipment.

-6. Furniture: Please treat the furniture with respect.
+Please treat the furniture with respect.
 Do not leave it outside, or use it in any way other than its intended use.
 A minimum fee of $50 will be charged for any furniture left outside.
 If furniture is damaged or destroyed, students will be billed for repairs or replacement.
-All furniture must stay in the apartment; it cannot be stored anywhere else.
+All furniture must stay in the apartment/suite; it cannot be stored anywhere else.

-8. Housing Contract: Visit the Housing website for additional information: http://hdh.ucsd.edu/housing/contractinfo.asp.
+a.
+Housing Contract: Visit the Housing website for additional information: http://housing.ucsd.edu/contractinfo.asp.

-10. Inspections: Routine health, safety, and maintenance inspections will be made on a quarterly basis by the Residential Life Staff, and yearly by the Environment, Health, and Safety department.
+Routine health, safety, and maintenance inspections will be made on a quarterly basis by the Residential Life Staff, and yearly by the Environment, Health, and Safety department.
 At least twenty-four hours’ notice will be given to students prior to all inspections.
-Apartments/suites may also be inspected if a health or safety emergency exists as determined by the Resident Dean and/or other authorities.
+Apartments/suites may also be inspected if a health or safety emergency exists as determined by the Associate Dean of Student Affairs/ Director of Residence Life and/or other authorities.

 If conditions are found to exist in a student’s apartment/suite that require immediate correction, the inspector will leave a written notification of the conditions requiring immediate attention and a specific time for re-inspection of the apartment/suite.
 If the condition has not been corrected at the time of re-inspection, fines and disciplinary actions will be imposed.
 The most common areas requiring attention are the kitchen (stove and refrigerator) and toilet.
 If students clean these areas on a regular basis, they should have no trouble maintaining an acceptable level of cleanliness.
 NOTE: These inspections are not intended as searches.
 However, if prohibited items or Student Conduct Code violations are seen in a student’s apartment/suite, appropriate action will be taken.